bbc/vc2_conformance/docs/source/user_guide/limitations.rst

 to guarantee the overall conformance of an implementation -- only their conformance with respect to particular bitstreams or pictures.
-Furthermore, not every possible combination of features are verified, though care has been taken to do so where it is likely to find issues.
+Furthermore, not every possible combination of features are verified, though care has been taken to include any combinations likely to uncover issues.

 There are also a small number of VC-2 features which are only tested to a limited extent by the generated test cases.
 Some of these are listed below.